emqx/blog/en/202507/mqtt-vs-websocket.md

 - **Choose MQTT if...**
   - You are building an **IoT** application with many devices, especially in a low-power or unreliable network environment.
-  - You need an event-driven messaging backbone across edge, cloud services, and data systems.
-  - You are implementing real-time pipelines for AI workflows, digital twins, SDV, or cross-service pub/sub.
+  - You are implementing real-time pipelines for AI workflows, digital twins, or SDV scenarios.
   - You need to broadcast data from a single source to many clients efficiently.
   - You require built-in features like Quality of Service (QoS) and message queuing.
 - **Choose WebSocket if...**